amirrr1987/console-log-advanced/README.md

 # console-log-advanced

-The console-log-advanced is an npm package designed to provide developers with more detailed and advanced logging functionality in the browser console or Node.js console.
-By logging more specific information into the console, you can improve your code and debug more efficiently.
+Console-log-advanced is an npm package that enhances logging functionality in the browser console or Node.js console, enabling developers to log more detailed information and improve code and debugging efficiency.

 Some of the benefits of using this package are: